Date: April 2019

 Designing healthcare UI/UX is more challenging than enterprise-based B2B or B2C apps.
-In the healthcare apps ecosystem, the customer can be the healthcare payers (insurance companies), healthcare providers (hospitals, pharmacies and doctors), or patients.
+In the healthcare apps ecosystem, the customer can be the healthcare payers (insurance companies), healthcare providers (hospitals, pharmacies, and doctors), or patients.
 Hence, a “one-size-fits-all” model does not work here.
 Explicit user needs must be met.
 Empathy is thus a key to solve this.
-Keeping user at the centre of any design and function will help cater to a dynamic user base.
+Keeping users at the center of any design and function will help cater to a dynamic user base.
 An important thing to keep in mind is that the overall visual design of the application should be such that it soothes and calm the user.
-Colours, icons and flow play a major role in this.
-For instance, some studies show that the perception of colour changes with age.
+Colors, icons, and flow play a major role in this.
+For instance, some studies show that the perception of color changes with age.

 The new-age health apps must understand that today’s users are conscious about their well-being and do not hold back when it comes to sharing this with their peers.
 As a designer, it is important to understand the physiological triggers to make an app engaging.
-This means focusing on motivation that is intrinsic.
-The need to keep coming back to the app should reflect in the clear objective behind it.
-Personalized tracking settings, records, profiles and tally, challenges, are some ways to sustain the user’s motivation.
-Gamification is another interesting touch point of design.
+This means focusing on intrinsic motivation.
+The need to keep coming back to the app should reflect the clear objective behind it.
+Personalized tracking settings, records, profiles, and tally, challenges, are ways to sustain the user’s motivation.
+Gamification is another interesting touchpoint of design.

-Not just simple, an app also needs to be efficient and be able to execute complex functions in minimal time and interactions (touch, clicks or pages).
-The users no longer want to see technical calculations but useful personalized insights of their well being.
-A designer needs to have crisp information architecture to create an intuitive work-flow.
-This way the user can quickly arrive at their desired task in an app, which should not have any learning curve.
-In order to make a work flow intuitive as well as self-guided enough, CTA buttons, search meta-tags and controls should grab user’s attention, be touch-friendly and be aligned to GUI mobile guidelines.
-Moreover, apps are changing the way data is represented by using visualization techniques that help user to understand complex health data in a better way, without external support.
+Not just simple, an app also needs to be efficient and be able to execute complex functions in minimal time and interactions (touch, clicks, or pages).
+The users no longer want to see technical calculations but useful personalized insights into their well-being.
+A designer needs to have crisp information architecture to create an intuitive workflow.
+This way, the user can quickly arrive at their desired task in an app, which should not have any learning curve.
+In order to make a workflow intuitive as well as self-guided enough, CTA buttons, search meta-tags, and controls should grab the user’s attention, be touch-friendly, and be aligned to GUI mobile guidelines.
+Moreover, apps are changing how data is represented by using visualization techniques that help users understand complex health data better without external support.

 The simpler the design, the better the app is - this is a basic rule of thumb for apps, especially health-based apps.
-These apps linked to our daily life, can achieve their objective only when they are simple to understand and operate.
+These apps linked to our daily life can achieve their objective only when they are simple to understand and operate.
 Simplification can also take specialized medical solutions to another level.
-For example, apps that cater to users with sensory impairments or those who lack the technical knowledge should be designed with simple features.
-Consistency in work flow with less or no learning curve is essential every time.
+For example, apps that cater to users with sensory impairments or those who lack technical knowledge should be designed with simple features.
+Consistency in workflow with less or no learning curve is essential every time.

 While doing user research, it is important to understand the app ecosystem.
 If any clinical charting or prescription is to be recommended, a medical practitioner must be involved in functionality and feature testing to create a reliable solution.
-This, in turn will enable the doctors take informed decisions based on the patient’s recent medical history.
+This, in turn, will enable the doctors to make informed decisions based on the patient’s recent medical history.
 Hence, accuracy in healthcare-based apps should be of utmost importance, as a user is dependent on the results.

-The user stores health vitals on the app which are sensitive personal information and cannot be misused in any form.
-Hence, this should be in line with the anticipated draft Data Protection Bill 2018 which mandates companies to store users’ data held by local and global firms within India and to be processed within the country only.
-To enable this, the app should have relevant cyber security systems in place to tackle any threats to privacy.
+The user stores health vitals on the app, which are sensitive personal information and cannot be misused in any form.
+Hence, this should align with the anticipated draft Data Protection Bill 2018, which mandates companies to store users’ data held by local and global firms within India and be processed within the country only.
+To enable this, the app should have relevant cybersecurity systems in place to tackle any privacy threats.

 Approvals from governing bodies

-Hence, keeping in mind all these factors in mind while creating a healthcare app will ensure a robust technological infrastructure which revolutionizes the way patients interact with the healthcare providers.
-A good UX design itself can further boost the adoption of health based mobile apps to areas, technologies and segments yet to be explored.
-Be it a doctor consultancy app, diagnostic app, health tracker app or a medicine e-com app - a designer must understand the requisites of a healthcare app as enlisted above.
+Hence, keeping in mind all these factors in mind while creating a healthcare app will ensure a robust technological infrastructure that revolutionizes the way patients interact with healthcare providers.
+A good UX design itself can further boost the adoption of health-based mobile apps to areas, technologies, and segments yet to be explored.
+Be it a doctor consultancy app, diagnostic app, health tracker app, or a medicine e-com app - a designer must understand the requisites of a healthcare app as enlisted above.

-Author is senior UX designer with Tata Elxsi
+The author is a senior UX designer with Tata Elxsi.